MooersLab/tmux-rocks/README.md

 ## More advanced config
 ![10windowsWeather](https://github.com/user-attachments/assets/adca220d-cf5f-4399-bf3c-526673ac6d7e)

-Shows the application of a popular thematic tmux plugin, catppuccin.
+The above image shows the application of a popular thematic tmux plugin, catppuccin.
 The highlighted tab corresponds to the current window.
 The ten tabs are for ten tmux windows opened in one session.
+The status bar had been moved to the top of the window.
+The percentage by the heart is the charge of my failing battery.
+The temperature is the outside ambient air temperature.
+Presumably, the location updates as you move from city to city.
+The four digit numbers are my project numbers that facilitate my time management system.

-Ten is the limit for iterm2.
+Ten windows in a iterm2 tab is the limit.
 The numbering scheme is the default that starts from 0.
 This can be changed to start at one.
 Starting at one is more ergonomic.